The Dark Side of the Moon: Listening to Scalar-Induced Gravitational Waves: Acknowledgments

 This publication is part of the grant PID2023-146686NB-C31 funded by MICIU/AEI/10.13039/501100011033/ and by FEDER, UE.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
+This publication is part of the grant CEX2024-001441-S funded by MICIU/AEI/10.13039/501100011033/.
 This work is supported by ERC grant (GravNet, ERC-2024-SyG 101167211, DOI: 10.3030/101167211).
 D.B. acknowledges the support from the European Research Area (ERA) via the UNDARK project of the Widening participation and spreading excellence programme (project number 101159929).
 Project supported by a 2024 Leonardo Grant for Scientific Research and Cultural Creation from the BBVA Foundation.
 The BBVA Foundation accepts no responsibility for the opinions, statements and contents included in the project and/or the results thereof, which are entirely the responsibility of the authors.